“I’ve always believed that art is not an escape from reality, but it is one of the ways that we live with reality.”

 He fit his classes at George S. Henry Academy in around his filmmaking until the end of Grade 11, when he decided enough was enough.
 “I didn’t get along well with my teachers,” he says.
 “I hated the whole idea that you had to do what you were told and that there was this kind of progression where you went to school, and then you went to university, and then you got a job and you got married and all of that stuff.
 I really rebelled against it.
 At that point, I was already very determined to be a filmmaker.”

 Clarke quit school and, after a year of looking for freelance jobs in the film industry, found work in Toronto, Ontario as an assistant editor for the CBC.
 He spent the next two years synching rushes and getting what he considers to be his formal filmmaking education.
-“Because I was preparing the rushes for all the productions that were going through there, I basically saw how all the cameramen worked, how all the directors worked,” says Clarke.
+“Because I was preparing the rushes for all the productions that were going through there, I basically saw how all the cameramen worked, how all the directors worked,” he says.
 “I learned how to direct by watching people’s rushes.”
 He also volunteered to screen the rushes for film crews in the evenings, creating the opportunity to chat with camera operators and editors, who provided valuable insights into how not to direct.

-In 1970, Clarke left the CBC and set out to direct his first feature film, about a young woman’s self-discovery after leaving home.
+In 1970, he left the CBC and set out to direct his first feature film, about a young woman’s self-discovery after leaving home.
 When The Only Thing You Know was released to great acclaim in 1971, doors opened for Clarke.
 He spent most of the next decade working as an editor, camera operator and director.
 He also got reacquainted with the formal education side of things; he took a pre-university course and then several undergraduate arts courses at the University of Toronto, and was hired to teach film at York University.

-But by 1979, Clarke found himself “questioning it all,” he says.
+But by 1979, he found himself “questioning it all,” he says.
 “I’d achieved a certain amount of fame and I was getting work.
 But most of the work wasn’t that satisfying and it was incredibly difficult to make enough money to pay the rent.
 I also thought the industry was very commercial.”

 “Clarke’s been an absolute inspiration in both his career and life choices.
 He was pivotal in encouraging me to think outside the box and helping to bridge from academia into the larger film industry, and I can only imagine how many other past students he’s helped to guide in similar ways.
 He continues to be a great mentor and friend, both professionally and personally.” —Kickass Canadian Alex Jansen, Owner/Operator, Pop Sandbox; Instructor for The Business of Media, Queen’s University Film and Media Department, 2011

 Ever the idealist, Clarke began looking elsewhere for fulfillment.
 When an ex-girlfriend asked him to help with her sociology project by videotaping the children playing at Huron Playschool Co-operative, he agreed.
-As he writes in Random Acts of Culture: “The experience of visiting the school changed my life profoundly.”
+As he writes in Random Acts of Culture, “The experience of visiting the school changed my life profoundly.”
 Watching children at play reminded him of how it felt to truly be in touch with one’s creativity and self-expression—not because it led to profit but because it felt good.
 He soon found himself at Huron Playschool Co-operative on a regular basis, first as a volunteer and later, at the parents’ request, as a teacher.

-Over the next six years, Clarke worked at several preschools and daycare centres, including Donvale Preschool (now Cabbagetown Co-operative Nursery School).
+Over the next six years, he worked at several preschools and daycare centres, including Donvale Preschool (now Cabbagetown Co-operative Nursery School).
 He studied under Hélène Comay and Dorothy Medhurst, whom he calls “two of the most important nursery school teachers in Toronto.”
-Through working and talking with those women, Clarke started to develop his ideas about vernacular culture—ideas that would form the basis not only of his 2010 book, but also of his future filmmaking career.
+Through working and talking with those women, he started to develop his ideas about vernacular culture—ideas that would form the basis not only of his 2010 book, but also of his future filmmaking career.

 While working as a nursery school teacher, Clarke was able to fully satisfy his creative drive.
 Engaging in activities with the youngsters was creatively rewarding in and of itself; their proclivity for play and storytelling, in addition to arts and crafts, offered plenty of stimulation for the imagination.
-Clarke also kept up his writing and music (guitar – acoustic; singing – bad yet joyful), and helped organize The Woods Music and Dance Camp in the 1980s.
+He also kept up his writing and music (guitar – acoustic; singing – bad yet joyful), and helped organize The Woods Music and Dance Camp in the 1980s.

 At first, he kept up his mornings at Donvale Preschool and spent his afternoons and evenings editing for TVO.
 Among many other projects with TVO producer Babs Church—a woman Clarke calls “just as idealistic as I was”—he directed the controversial 1983 documentary All Day Long, which challenged the notion that daycare is necessarily the best thing for every child.
 The film reignited his passion for directing, so he took on the 1985 drama Pulling Flowers, about the “hurried child,” who’s subjected to intense pressure by parents with high expectations.